Using Nix on Linux Mint

 - Setup of specific build environments (hello developers and Docker)

 If you find enough benefits in those Nix features, a migration may be worthwhile.

 Nix defines itself as a purely functional package manager.
 Here functional is to be understood as per the principles of functional programming.
-Immutability, absence of side-effect and pure functions are elements of functional programming which allows Nix to have similar properties as a package manager.
+Immutability, absence of side-effect, and pure functions are elements of functional programming which allow Nix to have similar properties as a package manager.